LibreriadeSatoshi/the-bitdevs-playbook-spanish-version/README.md

 Suggestions, corrections, and improvements are welcome.

 Please review the [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed guidelines.
-Contributions can be made via email at **builders@btrust.tech** or by opening a GitHub pull request.
-All proposals are reviewed collaboratively with the Playbook maintainer and, where relevant, organizers, sponsors, and regional leads before inclusion in future versions.
+Contributions can be made by opening a GitHub issue or by submitting a pull request.
+All proposals are reviewed collaboratively with the Playbook maintainer and, where relevant, organizers and contributors, before being included in future versions.

 ## Document Control